Lineson/OVS-OnetSW/README.md

 Open vSwitch
 ============

-What is ovs-OnetSw about?
+What is ovs-OnetSW about?
 -------------------------

-ovs-OnetSW is a tester software switch specific for [ONetSwitch]().
+OVS-OnetSW is a tester software switch specific for [ONetSwitch]().

 Build Status:
 -------------